Proceed with your divorce with the confidence of knowing you have experienced and empathetic representation advocating for you.

 Spousal maintenance may be modifiable and non-modifiable.
 Spousal maintenance is "modifiable" if the court can adjust the award when circumstances change.
 The court can only award modifiable spousal maintenance, but parties may agree to non-modifiable spousal maintenance, meaning that neither party can change the award even if circumstances change.

-I can help you understand whether spousal maintenance may be appropriate in your divorce and how much the court might award.
-I can also explain to you the pros and cons to modifiable and non-modifiable spousal maintenance.
-And, if it becomes necessary, I can effectively litigate spousal maintenance issues to ensure that you receive fair treatment from the court.
+We can help you understand whether spousal maintenance may be appropriate in your divorce and how much the court might award.
+We can also explain to you the pros and cons to modifiable and non-modifiable spousal maintenance.
+And, if it becomes necessary, we can effectively litigate spousal maintenance issues to ensure that you receive fair treatment from the court.

 ATTORNEY'S FEES AND COSTS

 At the outset of any divorce, both parties need to understand who will be paying the attorney’s fees and costs for the divorce.
 Where there is a disparity of income and/or where one side takes unreasonable positions in the litigation, the court may award attorney’s fees and costs.
 For example, where one spouse earns a significant income and the other spouse does not, the court may order the high earner to pay funds to the other spouse to fund his or her attorneys' fees.
 This order might come at the outset of, during or at the conclusion of the divorce proceedings.
 We pride ourselves on being efficient and adding value for our clients by minimizing attorneys' fees where possible and when appropriate.